 Jesus Christ fully acknowledged Satan as the ruler of this world.
 We have to resist this world.
 The commentators have sort of a cute application here.
 Because he is referred to as the prince of the power of the air, they assume that his dominion is in the air and that he, and his demons, are restricted to just the airspace or atmosphere.

 They think his control is of the air, storms, rain and things like this.
 Mr. Herbert W. Armstrong understood completely that the air was how Satan broadcasts to mankind.
-Because of his exposure to radio and television he understood the concept that thoughts can be transmitted through the airwaves.
+Because of his exposure to radio and television, he understood the concept that thoughts can be transmitted through the airwaves.
 He understood how Satan affected mankind.
 Satan simply broadcasts his thoughts and images into our mind.
-Many times we do not take Satan serious enough.
+Many times we do not take Satan seriously enough.

 I Peter 5:8-10 Be sober, be vigilant, because your adversary the devil walketh about as a roaring lion, seeking whom he may devour.
 Resist him, steadfast in the faith, knowing that the same afflictions are accomplished in your brethren who are in the world.
 But after ye have suffered a while, may the God of all grace, who hath called us into His eternal glory by Christ Jesus, make you perfect, establish, strengthen, settle you.

 God will put you through the trial and the testing, and in the end He will bring you through it and complete you.
-But if we neglect what we should be doing, by staying close to God, we become weak and allow "the sharp eyed one" to influence our thoughts and attitudes.
+But if we neglect what we should be doing, by staying close to God, we become weak and allow "the sharp-eyed one" to influence our thoughts and attitudes.
 This makes us more vulnerable in God's church to be picked off as a straggler, as we have seen happen to so many.
-The warning is, that we are to be on guard, and to watch in the sense that we should be circumspect as one who is in danger.
+The warning is that we are to be on guard, and to watch in the sense that we should be circumspect as one who is in danger.
 Not that we have to run around looking over our shoulder all of the time, but religiously speaking, we have to be on guard to Satan's schemes at all times.

-It is something like walking through a mine-field, in a sense; you have to be careful where to put your feet.
+It is something like walking through a minefield, in a sense; you have to be careful where to put your feet.
 In this case, where you put your mind and your thoughts.
 We see in Matthew 4:1-10 where Jesus is tempted by Satan.
 This is a very simple question, but I think we all have to understand the answer.
 Why did Satan tempt Jesus?
 The simple answer is, to separate Him from His Father.
 Why does Satan tempt us?

 For the same reason, to separate us from the Father.
 Now we tend to think that Jesus was being tempted for a short time by Satan, but in Luke's account we see that He was tempted for a full forty days.
 That pressure on Him was steady and consistent.
 We tend to think that He just had three temptations, but He was tempted over and over again in different orders.
 Each one of the temptations was repeated over and over trying to break Him.